-Degrowth — sometimes referred to as ‘postgrowth’ — is a cultural, political and economic movement for transforming beyond consumerism and capitalist growth to planetary environmental sustainability and fulfilling everyone’s basic needs.
-Degrowth values are based on sufficiency and conviviality, living a one planet lifestyle with a common ecological footprint.
+‘Degrowth’ — a type of ‘postgrowth’ — is becoming a strong political, practical and cultural movement for down-scaling material and energy throughputs in our economies.
+In short, degrowth is about transforming societies beyond capitalist growth and other forms of productivism to achieve global sustainability and satisfy everyone’s basic needs.
+Degrowth values are based on sufficiency and conviviality, living a one planet lifestyle with low impact on the environment.